Expert Accountancy Advice on Environmental Taxes

 Environmental Taxes

-What are environmental taxes
+What are environmental taxes?

 Environmental taxes are fiscal tools used by governments to reduce environmental harm.
-They levy charges on pollutants or on goods and services that have environmental impacts.
-The objective is twofold: firstly, to provide an economic incentive for businesses and individuals to lower their environmental footprint, and secondly, to generate revenue which can then be reinvested in green projects or other state requirements.
+They levy charges on pollutants or goods and services that have negative environmental impacts.

 Why are environmental taxes important